-Since 1996, Yellowhawk is 100% owned and governed by the CTUIR.
+Since 1996, Yellowhawk has been 100 percent owned and governed by the CTUIR.

-In 1855 the United States Government and the Confederated Tribes signed a treaty, which is a legally binding contract that never expires.
-In the Treaty, the tribes gave the United States more than 6.4 million acres in what is now northeastern Oregon and southeastern Washington.
+In 1855 the United States Government and the heads of the Walla Walla, Cayuse and Umatilla tribes signed a legally binding contract that never expires.
+In the treaty, the tribes gave the United States more than 6.4 million acres in what is now northeastern Oregon and southeastern Washington.
 In exchange, the tribes were promised many things, including ongoing healthcare for their people.
 However, governmental policies varied significantly over the years and healthcare services were not consistently available to tribal members until the late 1930s.

 Chief Carl Sampson of the Walla Walla Tribe tells the following story:

-Since time immemorial, long before the invention of the word “wellness,” CTUIR leaders have been appropriately concerned with the health of its people.
+Since time immemorial, long before the invention of the word “wellness,” CTUIR leaders have been concerned with the health of its people.

 In 1996, CTUIR assumed ownership and leadership of its tribal healthcare from Indian Health Services.
-Today, many tribes (there are more than 550 tribes recognized by the U.S government) still do not own or govern their healthcare organizations.
+Today, many tribes (there are more than 550 tribes recognized by the U.S. government) still do not own or govern their healthcare organizations.